kubecost/docs/user-management-oidc.md

 1. POST request to Introspect URL configured by identity provider
 2. If no Introspect URL configured, GET request to /userinfo configured by identity provider

+If `skipOnlineTokenValidation` is set to true, Kubecost will skip accessing the OIDC introspection endpoint for online token validation and will instead attempt to locally validate the JWT claims.

+{% hint style="danger" %}
+Setting `skipOnlineTokenValidation` to `true` will prevent tokens from being manually revoked.
+{% endhint %}

 ### Hosted domain